Artificial Intelligence Meets Blockchain

 Using the two technologies to replace traditional systems is demonstrating the quantum leap we are expected to see on many processes we take for granted today.

-we can explore one out of many real-life use cases, for example, a supply chain management system, used by producers and markets to track and report on the production and logistics process.
+We can explore one out of many real-life use cases, for example, a supply chain management system, used by producers and markets to track and report on the production and logistics process.

 Traditionally such systems will require a network operated by private organizations and hosted on servers, carrying heavy hosting and security costs.
 Such a system when compared to the new generation (blockchain-based), is suffering from a lack of interoperability, limited analytics, and alerts capabilities, and fewer reports.
 In addition to less attractive models for data security and quality verifications.